 - PostgreSQL's extensible architecture and rich set of data types make it suitable for complex domain models.

-- MVCC and advanced isolation levels simplify competitive scenarios under high loads.
+- MVCC and advanced isolation levels simplify concurrent transaction processing under high load.

-- Built-in WAL-based replication provides a clear path to scaling reads.
+- WAL-based replication provides a clear path to scaling reads and designing failover.

-- The permissive license and strong derivative ecosystem encourage the choice of PostgreSQL.
+- The permissive license and strong extension ecosystem make PostgreSQL a practical platform choice.

 Related chapters